-To begin any discussion on child-rearing and education is to invite a bevy of heated (and often hyper-emotional) opinions.
+To begin any discussion on child-rearing and education is to invite a host of heated (and often hyper-emotional) opinions.
 It’s understandable.
 I, too, have found myself in the throws of a knee-jerk reaction when my parenting styles or methods have been challenged.
 There is nothing quite like the topic of parenting to raise everyone’s hackles.
 Most of us want to get it right, and yet we’re woefully aware of just how wrong we get things on even a daily basis.
-Parenting is humbling, and any conversation about education is going to have to be built on the premise that we all have something to learn.
+Parenting is humbling, and any conversation about education is going to have to be built on the premise that we all have a lot to learn.
 Without such humility, we can never be open to where God’s Word may lead us.

 Often the discussion around homeschooling revolves around the negative aspects of the public school complex–the horrible behavioral problems, the poor quality in educational outcomes, the rampant leftist indoctrination, etc.–and while these are all valid arguments for why you shouldn’t send your children to public school, they are not the most compelling reasons in support of homeschooling.